-The Title IX Coordinator or the Deputy Title IX Coordinator for Students shall notify the non-appealing party of the appeal and shall provide him/her/them with a copy of the Notice of Appeal.
-The non-appealing party may submit a written response to the Title IX Coordinator or the Deputy Title IX Coordinator for Students within ten (10) business days of receiving the Notice of Appeal.
+The Associate Provost shall notify the non-appealing party of the appeal and shall provide him/her/them with a copy of the Notice of Appeal.
+The non-appealing party may submit a written response to the Associate Provost within ten (10) business days of receiving the Notice of Appeal.

 The College shall appoint an Appeals Officer to decide the appeal.
 The identity of the Appeals Officer shall be communicated to the parties as soon as practicable after his/her/their appointment.
-The Appeals Officer shall review the Title IX Decision-maker's Determination, the Notice of Appeal, and the response of the non-appealing party, if any.
-Within fourteen (14) business days after the deadline for the non-appealing party's response, the Appeals Officer will provide his/her/their written decision describing the result of the appeal and the rationale for the result simultaneously to the parties (the "Appeals Officer's Decision").
+The Appeals Officer shall review the final investigative report, the Notice of Appeal, and the response of the non-appealing party.
+Within fourteen (14) business days after the deadline for the non-appealing party's response, the Appeals Officer shall provide his/her/their conclusions to the parties.
 These conclusions may include, but are not limited to: